-If the analog portion of your circuit requires DC power, then you need to include a DC source in your design.
+If your circuit requires DC power, then you need to include a DC source in your design.
 To specify a DC source, use one of the following symbols.

 For this source type Use this symbol

 voltage VDC or VSRC

 current IDC or ISRC